hdShang/arxiv-daily/docs/cs-AI/2025-05-27/papers/250520670v2-mirror-multi-agent-intra-and-inter-reflection-for-optimized-reasonin.md

 ---
 layout: default
-title: MIRROR: Multi-agent Intra- and Inter-Reflection for Optimized Reasoning in Tool Learning
+title: "MIRROR: Multi-agent Intra- and Inter-Reflection for Optimized Reasoning in Tool Learning"
 ---

 # MIRROR: Multi-agent Intra- and Inter-Reflection for Optimized Reasoning in Tool Learning